How Scrooge McDuck Taught Me to Be Rich

 Study, and then Exploit, Supply and Demand Discrepancies

 In one classic story, a disaster caused Uncle Scrooge’s money bin to blast wide open and shower money down on the citizens of Duckburg.
-Suddenly finding themselves fantastically rich, the ordinary folks gave up their day jobs and instead piled up as much treasurer as possible.
+Suddenly finding themselves fantastically rich, the ordinary folks gave up their day jobs and instead piled up as much treasure as possible.
 The restaurants closed, the police abandoned their posts, the teachers went on vacation, and the office buildings were deserted.

 Unflustered, McDuck took his now-panicked nephews (who wisely realized that the town was blowing their inheritance) to a farm on the outskirts of the city.
 Not understanding why Scrooge wasn’t emotional or distraught, they kept trying to impress upon their uncle the nature of the emergency.
 Not paying them any attention, he ordered them to help him pick up some tools and the four began sewing seeds.
 As time passed, the harvest began to grow and the now seemingly poor family lived on the farm.